 Community Service: 5 days of community service (40 hours), on a first offense DUI, and 30 days of community service is mandated (240 hours) for a DUI 2nd offense.

 Jail: 24 hours in jail are required for any DUI conviction in which the driver had a BAC level of 0.08 grams percent alcohol in his or her system.

 Probation: 12 months mandatory, minus any jail time served.

 DUI school: Risk Reduction course (DUI classes) lasting for 20 hours.

-The best DUI lawyers in Atlanta, Georgia will offer you a FREE attorney consultation, explain how their criminal defense attorneys review your DUI case facts and implement a game plan for winning.
-Call Bubba Head, ex-cop Cory Yager or Larry Kohn, for a FREE consultation.
+The best DUI lawyers in Atlanta, Georgia will offer you a FREE attorney consultation, explain how their criminal defense attorneys review your full history (e.g., finding out what medical conditions you may have that are relevant), ask about all DUI case facts, explain our attorneys’ fees, and tell you how we will implement a game plan for winning.

-Call our DUI attorneys NOW, 24-7, for an initial criminal case review and to obtain FREE legal advice: 404-567-5515 or email our criminal justice lawyers at email@example.com.
+Call a Georgia DUI lawyer with our law firm NOW, 24-7, for an initial criminal case review and to obtain FREE legal advice: 404-567-5515 or email our criminal justice lawyers at firstname.lastname@example.org.

 Highly Searched Links to Related Topics: